isi95010/LuluMacOS/docs/README.md

 - When formatting the SSD in Disk Utility, make sure to toggle "Show all Drives" to start partitioning.
 - Format the drive as `APFS` and `GUID Partition Table / GPT`
-- Map your USB ports prior to installing macOS³ for a painless install.
+- Map your USB ports prior to installing macOS.
 You can use [USBToolBox](https://github.com/USBToolBox/tool) to do that.
 You *will* need a second kext that goes along with it for it to work.
 [Repo here.](https://github.com/USBToolBox/kext).
 Your UTBMap.kext will not work without USBToolBox.kext.
 - AppleTV and other DRM protected services may not work.
 - Control keyboard light with left `ctrl` + left `alt` and `,` or `.`.
     - `,` to decrease, `.` to increase.
-- To fix  battery life, use CPUFriend to tweak power settings.
-- To hide the OpenCore boot menu, set `ShowPicker` to `False` in `Misc` ->` Boot` -> `ShowPicker`
-- `AppleXcpmCfgLock` and `DisableIOMapper` can be enabled or disabled.
-There is no difference.
->**Note**: SSDT-USB-Reset / SSDT-RHUB is not needed if using USBToolBox.

-Credit to one8three for the original [Dell 7310 Guide](https://github.com/one8three/Hackintosh---Dell-Chromebook-13-7310)
+* Credit to one8three for the original [Dell 7310 Guide](https://github.com/one8three/Hackintosh---Dell-Chromebook-13-7310)
-Credit to [mine-man30000](https://github.com/mine-man3000/macOS-Dragonair) for the guide this is based on Credit to [meghan06](https://github.com/meghan06/) for the guide that mine-man3000's is based on
+* Credit to [mine-man30000](https://github.com/mine-man3000/macOS-Dragonair) for the guide this is based on
+* Credit to [meghan06](https://github.com/meghan06/) for the guide that mine-man3000's is based on